Who we are

-Young Chamber provides a high-quality cost effective solution for schools to provide young people with inspiring and motivational careers advice through the delivery of a bespoke range of activities with businesses.
+The aim of Young Chamber in Dorset is to provide a high-quality, cost effective solution for schools / colleges to give young people inspiring and motivational careers advice.

 With a large bank of high quality businesses committed to working with schools, we provide a unique opportunity for establishing partnerships between education and business.
 We can also help employers to develop a greater understanding of young people.
-Young Chamber will complement the good work already taking place in schools and directly support an increase in your positive ‘post education destinations’ data and reduce NEETs.
+Young Chamber complements the good work already taking place in schools / colleges and directly supports an increase in positive ‘post education destinations’ data and helping to reducing NEETs.

 Quality Assurance and Code of Conduct